Self Obsession, is it a gay thing?

 When I was recently gathering statistics on the Gay and Lesbian social and spending habits, it became clear to me that I was not alone in my obsession and constant struggle for acceptance and that it had spilled over to a need too also have the best, latest and coolest stuff.

 Surveys show that Gay and Lesbians tend to be more focused on luxuries, leisure, entertainment and travel than their heterosexual counterparts.
-Gay men in particular spend up to a massive 600 per cent more on clothes and grooming products than the average Australian male… Oh my god that’s me!
+Gay men, in particular, spend up to a massive 600% more on clothes and grooming products than the average Australian male… Oh my god that’s me!

 I was wondering if there is some good I can get out of all of this now.
-Looking back, although I’m still ‘somewhat’ vain; hang out at the gym; shop like some crazy person; and drink wheatgrass juice when I have time to grow it, I think that vanity can actually be a good thing in that it drives me to stay healthy.
+Looking back, although I’m still ‘somewhat’ vain; hang out at the gym; love my regular appointments at the beauty salon, and drink wheatgrass juice when I have time to grow it, I think that vanity can actually be a good thing in that it drives me to stay healthy.
 If I can just rid myself of my ego, which desperately needs others to validate me, I’ll be on the golden path — because how I look and what I own is not who I am.

 PS: I still wish I was a few inches taller :-)